Farhan-Faisal/STM_N-Back_Training_Aphasia/README.md

 **______________________________________________________________**
 ### EXPERIMENT PARADIGM

-The NBAck Training padigm was programmed in JavaScript (using PsychoJS) and hosted on Pavlovia.
+The NBAck Training paradigm was programmed in JavaScript (using PsychoJS) and hosted on Pavlovia.
 A trial run can be accessed [here](https://run.pavlovia.org/MeltzerLab/20_07_2023_nbacktest).
 Please input the following credentials
 - session: 1